Soflaky/Portfolio/README.md

-This is my portfolio site which will include my projects and maybe ctf writeups
+This is my basic portfolio site which will include my info and writeups